Coleus

 Removing Flower Spikes

-As covered in the Bloom section, pinch off any developing flower stalks immediately.
-They look like vertical spikes forming at the very tip of a stem, distinct from the rounder leaf clusters.
-Doing this keeps the plant in foliage mode and dramatically extends its productive life.
+Pinch off any developing flower stalks immediately.
+They look like vertical spikes at the very tip of a stem.

-- Take a cutting 4-6 inches long from a healthy stem, ideally the tip you just pinched.
-Make the cut just below a leaf node with clean scissors.
+- Take a cutting 4-6 inches long from a healthy stem, cutting just below a leaf node.

-- Strip the lower 1-2 sets of leaves from the cutting, leaving 2-3 sets of leaves at the top.
+- Strip the lower 1-2 sets of leaves, leaving 2-3 sets at the top.

-- Place the cutting in a jar of room-temperature water with the bare nodes submerged and the leaves above the water.
+- Place in room-temperature water with the bare nodes submerged.

-- White roots usually appear within 7-14 days.
-When the roots are 1-2 inches long, plant the cutting in moist potting mix.
+- When roots are 1-2 inches long, pot up in moist potting mix.

 Soil Propagation